 And you know what?
 That’s ok.

-*This post was written to celebrate the Lisa-Jo Baker’s book, Surprised By Motherhood, which is being released TODAY.
-You can find out more about the book at http://www.surprisedbymotherhood.com.
+This post was written to celebrate the Lisa-Jo Baker’s book, Surprised By Motherhood, which was released in April of 2014.
+You can find out more about the book on her blog.